 It is denoted by (-) or (l) ∗∗∗ do not confuse with L

-> Specific rotation – the angle of rotation of plane polarized light by a 1.00 gram per cm-3 sample in a 1 dm tube. the specific rotation is measured by the following equation
+Specific rotation – The angle of rotation of the plane-polarized light with a sample of 1.00 grams per cm-3 in a 1 tube. the specific rotation is measured by the following equation

 where, α = observed rotation (D = sodium lamp, λ = 589 nm).

 [α]D =l x d